andrearaponi/dito/README.md

 </div>

-**Dito** is an advanced Layer 7 reverse proxy server written in Go.
+**Dito** is an advanced reverse proxy server written in Go.
 It provides flexible middleware support, custom certificate handling for backend connections, dynamic configuration reloading, and distributed caching and rate limiting with Redis.

 ## Features